 Who’s ready for another weekend jam-packed with festival fun?

-Lining the historic cobblestone Trenton Avenue, just above Fishtown, the festival spotlights the area’s diverse artist communities, and includes more than 200 local artists, crafters and food vendors.
+Lining the historic cobblestone Trenton Avenue, the arts festival spotlights the area’s diverse artist communities, and includes more than 200 local artists, crafters and food vendors.

 More than 10,000 attendees are expected to join in the fun, with funds raised going towards neighborhood projects and revitalization.